-Each participating faculty member joins a cohort of colleagues from across campus, makes a prepared presentation about professional practice related to the theme, attends workshops, and engages in think tank sessions about issues of importance to the institution and the surrounding community.
-The event features some elements of a typical academic conference and other elements similar to a working retreat.
-All UCF faculty and staff are welcome to attend all or part of the event.
+Approximately 40 faculty members will be selected to receive funding to participate in all sessions.
+Each funded faculty member will join a cohort of colleagues from across campus, make a prepared presentation about professional practice related to the theme, attend workshops, and engage in relevant think tank sessions.
+The event will feature some elements of a typical academic conference and other elements similar to a working retreat.
 Funded faculty participants are expected to attend all sessions on each of the three days.
+All UCF faculty and staff are welcome to attend plenary portions of the event.

 Each applicant for funding will submit a proposal of up to 500 words for an individual 8-to-10-minute informal, discussion-based presentation describing an aspect of research or practice that addresses the theme “Understanding our Students” as described above.

 Proposals will be reviewed using the following criteria: